jezzsantos/ServiceStack.Webhooks.Azure/README.md

 }
 ```

+**WARNING: ** Before deploying your new webhook service to the cloud you will need to make some configuration changes to work with data stores in the cloud, (rather than using local storage on your machine).

 ## Customizing your SubscriptonStore and EventSink

+### Storage Resource Names

+By default, the services of this project will use default names for storage table and event queue, and will connect to the local Azure Emulator (UseDevelopmentStorage=true) storage account, which might be fine for you, but you may want to provide different names or connection strings for different deployments.

+* `AzureTableSubscriptionStore` will create and use a storage table named: 'webhooksubscriptions'
+* `AzureQueueEventSink` will create and use a storage queue named: 'webhookevents'

+## Cloud Configuration

-If you are hosting your web service in an Azure WebRole, you may want to customize the 'subscription store' and the 'event sink' from your cloud configuration (`ServiceConfiguration.cscfg`), instead of using the defaults, or specifying them in code.
+If you are hosting your web service in an Azure WebRole, you may want to customize the 'subscription store' and the 'event sink' from your cloud configuration (`ServiceConfiguration.cscfg`) file, instead of using the defaults, or specifying them in code.

-You would do that by registering the [`CloudAppSettings`](https://github.com/jezzsantos/ServiceStack.Webhooks.Azure/blob/master/src/Webhooks.Azure/Settings/CloudAppSettings.cs) your services like this:
+You would do that by registering the [`CloudAppSettings`](https://github.com/jezzsantos/ServiceStack.Webhooks.Azure/blob/master/src/Webhooks.Azure/Settings/CloudAppSettings.cs) in your service like this:

 ```
 public override void Configure(Container container)